rikukissa/redux-isolated-apps/README.md

 # Scaling a Redux app

 The idea of this repository is to provide a sandbox for testing different methods of making a Redux app more scalable.
-Currently in the master branch, I have a component called [`<UserCreator />`](https://github.com/rikukissa/redux-isolated-apps/tree/master/src/UserCreator) that has the purpose of being a component/widget/fragment that the user would use for creating new users.
+Currently on the master branch, I have a component called [`<UserCreator />`](https://github.com/rikukissa/redux-isolated-apps/tree/master/src/UserCreator) that has the purpose of being a component/widget/fragment that the user would use for creating new users.
 Basically it's just an text input and a submit button.

 From the developer's point of view, I would want to be able to include this component anywhere in my app, without always having to manually connect to a store.
 So in the best case scenario, the only thing you would need is a `<UserCreator />` tag.

+**Few design principles for `<UserCreator />`:**
+- It should not know anything about being isolated
+  - Its implementation should look exactly like normal container's
+- It communicates to outer world only via props
+- It can be attached anywhere on the app without any additional setup

 I would also want it to be isolated in a way that it wouldn't share any state with other UserCreators in my app.
 In the future it will include a lot of logic (both async and sync), and for that reason I want to be able to leverage the action/action creator/reducer pattern Redux provides.

 I've written a few [tests](https://github.com/rikukissa/redux-isolated-apps/blob/master/src/App.test.js) to make these requirements a bit clearer, but unfortunately in the master branch some of them are failing.
 You can run them by running `yarn test` or `npm test`.
 All the relevant code for this endeavour lives under the `src` directory.